yt-dlp/yt-dlp/README.md

 Plugins can be of `<type>`s `extractor` or `postprocessor`.
 - Extractor plugins do not need to be enabled from the CLI and are automatically invoked when the input URL is suitable for it.
-- Extractor plugins take priority over builtin extractors.
+- Extractor plugins take priority over built-in extractors.
 - Postprocessor plugins can be invoked using `--use-postprocessor NAME`.